What is Page Speed?

 Plugins and add-ons

-Plugins and add-ons can add functionality to a website, but they can also slow down page loading times.
-It is important to only use necessary plugins and optimize them for performance.
+Plugins and add-ons can add functionality to a website but also slow down page loading times.
+It is important only to use the necessary plugins and optimize them for performance.

 Internet connection